Publish Novellas 12 May 2021

 Nodding toward Leonid, Sheena warns, “Try to contain yourself.
 We don’t want any trouble.”

 “Don’t want any trouble?
-Look around, we’re already in trouble from what I can see,” Jaydon says with frustration.
+Look around, we’re already in trouble from what I can see,” Jayson says with frustration.

 “Try to calm down, Jayson.
 How long have you guys been here?” asks Caroline.

 There’s a long pause as Isabela picks potatoes from the bowl of root vegetables.
-While passing the bowl to Brian, Isabela says, “Two… Two years,” as she twists her torso uncomfortably without notice.
+While passing the bowl to Brian, Isabela responds, “Two… Two years,” as she twists her torso uncomfortably without notice.

 Caroline gasps at the duration.
 Jayson turns to Brian and asks, “And you?”

 “About six months.
 That’s enough questions for now.
 Our time for eating is almost over,” Brian says abruptly as he passes the bread bowl to Jayson.